Quantum Gates

 \[I = \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix}.\]

-Calling eye(size) will produce an identity matrix DenseOperator of dimensions (size,size).
+Calling eye(size) will produce an identity matrix DenseOperator with dimensions (size,size).

 Examples